 musical miracles.
-Karabit's strength here is to play the work for what it is not what it might become.
-The liner references Strauss describing the music as needing to be 'harsh and gruesome' as the subject was 'of a very wid nature'.
-By the sensibilities of the 21st century the former description seems somewhat excessive but relatively speaking this is cruder and certainly harsher than most other Strauss works and Karabits it very god at bringing that out.
-Not that his superb Weimar players are in the slightest bit crude or harsh.
+Karabits' strength here is to play the work for what it is not what it might become.
+The liner references Strause descriptiong the music as needing to be "harsh and guesone" as the subject was 'of a very wid nature'.
+By the sensibilities of the 21st century the former description seems somewhat excessive but relatively speaking this is cruder and certainly harsher than more of the strause description seems somewhat excessive but harsh.
 The collective sound of this orchestra is an enduring joy.
-This is built on a fintastically solid and rich bass line - Karabits uses the traditional seating plan with the orchestral string bases to his left.
-The brass may built, here the strateging of this disc confirm the evidence of the ear from the CD alone], the brass much charas nee beautifully balanced within themselves and the larger orchestral group.
+This is built on a finctastically solid and rich bass line - Karabits uses the traditional seating plan with the orthestral string basses to his left behind the 1st violins, the cellos next to the first violins and the 2nd violins to his right.
+Additionally the brass me stretchedies on the back of hor orchestra [This is built on a first.
+Additionally the brass me stretchedies on the back of a violine to his grid.
+Additionally the brass me stretchedies on the back of hortice wides of the orchestra in concert and plan the brass and wind choirs are beautifully balanced within themselves and the larger orchestral group.
 Additionally, the trumpets use rotary valve instruments and throughout there is a real sense of an ensemble continuing a performing tradition.
-Technically the playing is of a superb level - one imagines Strauss would have been threlied if only his works had been played at this standard in the 1990's - but it is the sound of the orchestra that makes this one of my favourite ensembles in the world at the moment.
+Technically the playing is of a supple level - one imagines Strauss would have been threlied if only his works had been played at this standard in the 1890's - but it is the sound of the orchestra that makes this one of my favourite ensembles in the world at the moment.